Birches Head Academy - Organisations

 We make every effort to ensure the learning environment is inclusive and this is also the case for activities outside the school classroom including educational visits.
 School staff produce robust risk assessments that highlight any potential issues for pupils with SEND.
 We make arrangements for individual pupils to prepare them for activities outside the classroom (such as school trips and sports days) to ensure all pupils are included in these activities.

-Staff (including support staff) are allocated to accompany students on trips in order to address identified barriers.
-Some specific trips, with extra support, are also offered on occasions for vulnerable students.
-All students are encouraged to take an active part in the school’s extra-curricular life.
+Staff (including support staff) are allocated to accompany pupils on trips in order to address identified barriers.
+Some specific trips, with extra support, are also offered on occasions for vulnerable pupils.
+All pupils are encouraged to take an active part in the school’s extra-curricular life.
 There is a wealth of opportunity to participate in a wide range of activities.
 No child is excluded from these activities because they have a special educational need.

 How accessible is the environment?

-Where necessary, students will have supervised access to lifts to ensure their safety and accessibility to all rooms.
+Where necessary, pupils will have supervised access to lifts to ensure their safety and accessibility to all rooms.
 In some areas ramps or sloping corridors provide access to classrooms and the main entrance to the school has both step and ramp access routes.
 All main staircases have hand rails to both left and right sides.
-Disabled toilet facilities are available across the school.
+Disabled toilet facilities are available across the Academy.

 Where necessary, specialist equipment, such as specific chairs, are provided to meet the needs of the individual.